 What you need to consider

-Please follow this checklist when starting the design process to help you determine if protection of services action will be required.
+Please follow this checklist when starting the design process to help you determine if further action to protect our services is required.

 - Is protection against structural loads required?